Loading NuWatt Energy...

 Physical installation with marine-grade components.
 Coastal installations may require additional roof attachment points for wind load compliance.
 Most standard homes completed in 1-2 days.

-Portsmouth electrical inspection, followed by Eversource NEM 2.0 interconnection.
+Portsmouth electrical inspection, followed by Unitil NEM 2.0 interconnection application.
 Meter change and activation takes 2-4 weeks after passing inspection.

 Total timeline: Non-historic Portsmouth properties: 5-8 weeks from contract to activation.
 Historic district: 9-14 weeks.
-Your installer handles all permitting, HDC coordination, and Eversource interconnection.
+Your installer handles all permitting, HDC coordination, and Unitil interconnection.
+For 48E PPA projects, begin the process by May 2026 to meet the July 4 construction deadline.

-Highest cost per watt in NH, but competitive payback period due to property value advantages.
+Highest cost per watt in NH due to seacoast premium, but competitive payback thanks to Unitil's higher rate and property values.

 | City | Cost/W | 8 kW Avg | Payback |